 · Occupational Therapist–Another friend has this job and she is talented, respected and really likes her work.
 But like my pal above, it’s taking a toll on her body after 35 years.
 It’s also tough waiting to get paid by the snail-paced government entities with whom she contracts.

 · College Professor-My friend is new to this career and likes it.
 But it doesn’t sound all that low-stress to me.
+My friend is new to this career field since he just graduated with a master’s degree in human services and loves every bit of it.
+To, me it doesn’t sound all that great.
 I think people imagine you teach a couple classes, sit in your scholarly office, meet with students during your 1-3 p.m. office hours and grade a few essays.
 I do know, having grown up in a college town, that competition for jobs and getting tenure can make it tough.

 · Freelance Writer-That’s me and many of my friends.
 I love my work, but wouldn’t call it low-stress.
 The writing is actually a much smaller portion of the job than you think.
 Marketing yourself, always looking for new work and the unpredictable payment schedule make it challenging.